Package 'archeofrag'

 layer.attr

 Character.
-The name of the vertex attribute giving the layer of each fragment.
+The name of the vertex attribute giving the spatial unit of each fragment (e.g. layer).

 morphometry